zikeron/cordova-plugin-local-notification/README.md

 # cordova-plugin-local-notification (fork)

-This is a fork of `cordova-plugin-local-notification` by [Moodle HQ](https://moodle.com/).
+This is a fork of [@moodlehq/cordova-plugin-local-notification](https://github.com/moodlemobile/cordova-plugin-local-notification).
 If you are looking for the documentation, you can read the original at [katzer/cordova-plugin-local-notifications](https://github.com/katzer/cordova-plugin-local-notifications).

 ## Modifications from the original